Minkowski distance

-The Minkowski distance or Minkowski metric is a metric in a normed vector space which can be considered as a generalization of both the Euclidean distance and the Manhattan distance.
+The Minkowski distance or Minkowski metric is a family of distance functions on a real coordinate space, defined by taking the $p$th power along each coordinate, given a positive parameter $p$.
+That is, it is the distance function associated to a p-norm.
+It is a generalization of both the Euclidean distance ($p=2$) and the Manhattan distance ($p=1$).
 It is named after the mathematician Hermann Minkowski.

 Comparison of Chebyshev, Euclidean and taxicab/Manhattan distances for the hypotenuse of a 3-4-5 triangle on a chessboard (represented by a king, an ant, and a wazir).
 The wazir moves like a rook but only one square at a time.